 Providence and a Future State

-Our conversation began with my admiring the singular good fortune of philosophy.
-It:
+Our conversation began with my admiring philosophy which:

 - requires entire liberty above all

-- chiefly flourishes from the free opposition of sentiments and argumentation
+- flourishes from the free opposition of sentiments and arguments

-- was born in an ancient Greece, an age and country of freedom and toleration
+- was born in an ancient Greece in an age and country of freedom and toleration

 - was never cramped, even in its most extravagant principles, by any creeds, concessions, or penal statutes.

-Ancient Greece only had 2 instances of bigotted jealousy, with which our present age is so much infested
+Ancient Greece only had 2 instances of bigotted jealousy:

 - the banishment of Protagoras, and